OpenEvalProject/evals/manuscripts/elife-76174/v2/manuscript.md

 One source of evidence for transmission in schools are school exposure reports.
 Throughout the pandemic organizations have collected data submitted by volunteers about COVID cases in schools, and such data has subsequently been published online (National Education Association, 2020; Covid Schools Canada, 2021; Support Our Students Alberta, 2022).
 Data consists of reports of exposures or clusters in schools, either submitted by parents or determined from reading newspaper reports.
 Several such websites exist, though many ceased due to excessive workload after the 2020–2021 school year.
 In some jurisdictions there are also similar sources of data provided by local government (Government of Ontario, 2021; State of Michigan, 2021) or Public Health Agencies (Vancouver Coastal Health, 2021; Health, 2021).

 Here, we propose a simple model of transmission in schools, and we use these data on cluster sizes to estimate parameters of the model for four Canadian provinces.
 Our model allows for heterogeneity in transmission rate, which is able to capture the considerable variability in the sizes of the clusters, with most exposures leading to no further cases (and so a cluster of size 1) but with few having a large number of cases (Tufekci, 2020).
 We estimate the mean and overdispersion parameters for different jurisdictions.
 We then use our parameter estimates in a couple of ways: firstly, we explore the overdispersion of cluster sizes in different jurisdictions, giving estimates of what fraction of all cases are in the 20% largest of all clusters.
-Secondly, we can obtain an estimate of the distribution of the transmission rate β, the rate at which a single infected individual infects a susceptible person when they are in contact.
+Secondly, we can obtain an estimate of the distribution of the transmission rate $\beta$, the rate at which a single infected individual infects a susceptible person when they are in contact.
 This parameter, in turn, could be used to simulate school transmission and explore the impacts of interventions (Tupper et al., 2020) as we explore for some parameter choices.
 In Appendix 1 we perform a similar analysis for eight US states, where only substantially less complete datasets were available.

 Finally, two important changes have occurred in 2021 that we expect to impact cluster sizes in schools.
 On the one hand, in many jurisdictions, large portions of children aged 5 and up have been vaccinated with the Pfizer/BioNTech vaccine (The New York Times, 2020).
 According to the extent to which the vaccine protects against infection, we expect cluster size will be reduced, as fewer students will be infected if they have been immunized.
 Observed cluster size may be reduced further even than this, if the vaccine allows harder-to-detect infections to occur.
 On the other hand, now more infectious variants of the coronavirus have emerged; the Alpha, Delta, and Omicron variants have all had a higher estimated transmissibility than their predecessors (CDC, 2021b; CDC, 2022).
 Increased transmissibility would suggest larger cluster sizes, certainly among unvaccinated ages, but the relative impact of vaccination and the new variants together is difficult to gauge.
 Furthermore, changes in vaccination, transmission, and immune evasion may all lead to a change in the variability in cluster sizes.